DerpyStudent/cca-programming-electronics-fall-2016-monday/project-template.md

 ## Timeline

 What parts of the project do you anticipate you will complete in each of the next 5 weeks?
+Your goal is to solve the scary problems as quickly as possible!

 - Week 1: Write proposal
 - Week 2: